I7-Examples/When-in-Rome-2/docs/source.txt

 'What did you just do?'
 Esther asks him.
 'Can you fix it?'

 'In a manner of speaking,' he says.
 'But it is no longer your business.
 I'm afraid we cannot continue to work with someone who has made an error of this level.'";
-	end the game saying "This terminates your A. P. contract"
+	end the story saying "This terminates your A. P. contract"

 Instead of switching on the propulsion unit when the creature is in the egg and the propulsion unit is stuck to the egg and the blank label is not stuck to the egg and the filled label is not stuck to the egg:
 	say "You flip the switch, and the egg jets off -- just slowly enough for you to remember that you never did label the thing.